SteeltoeOSS/Documentation/api/v2/management/loggers.md

-### Loggers
+# Loggers

-The Steeltoe Loggers management endpoint includes the ability to view and configure the logging levels of your application at runtime when using the Steeltoe Logging provider.
+The Steeltoe loggers management endpoint includes the ability to view and configure the logging levels of your application at runtime when using the Steeltoe Logging provider.

 You can view a list of all active loggers in an application and their current configuration.
 The configuration information is made up of both the explicitly configured logging levels as well as the effective level given to it by the logging framework.

-#### Configure Settings
+## Configure Settings

 The following table describes the settings that you can apply to the endpoint.